Mastrave - Summary

 Knowledge and culture freedom

-Mastrave is free software, which is software respecting your freedom.
-It is offered to the scientific community to promote the development of a free society more concerned about cooperation rather than competitiveness, heading toward knowledge and culture freedom, which implies the possibility for motivated individuals to freely access and contribute even to the cutting-edge academic culture.
+As many other free scientific software packages, Mastrave is offered to the community of researchers to promote the development of a free society more concerned about cooperation rather than competitiveness, heading toward knowledge and culture freedom.
+This also implies the possibility for motivated individuals to freely access and contribute even to the cutting-edge academic culture.
 This possibility relies on the development of tools and methodologies helping to overcome economic, organizational and institutional barriers (i.e. knowledge oligopolies).
 This is a long-term goal to which the free software paradigm can and has been able to actively cooperate.

 Adding on top: portability, scalability